ckrilow/dev-ckrilow/pipelines/0025-qc_normalization/README.md

 # Quickstart

-Quickstart for deploying this pipeline on a local cluster.
+Quickstart for deploying this pipeline locally and on a high performance compute cluster.

 ## 1. Set up the environment